 Peppermint is also famous for helping digestive issues.
 Perhaps this is why Iranian researchers observed decreased nausea, as well as pain, when migraine patients applied peppermint oil to their forehead and temples.

 Due to its strength, it’s highly recommended to use a carrier oil when applying peppermint oil topically to painful areas.
 Mix a few drops with a cold-pressed oil such as avocado, coconut, or jojoba oil.

 A 2013 human study published in the Journal of Evidence-Based Complementary & Alternative Medicine confirmed what ancient medicine already knew − eucalyptus essential oil helps relieve pain.
 In this randomized trial, patients with total knee replacement (TKR) surgery were given eucalyptus oil to inhale.
 Researchers reported “pain scores were significantly lower in the eucalyptus oil group” after 3 days, whereas the control group (those receiving the placebo) had increased pain levels.

 Eucalyptus has also been indicated in the pain relief (and as an antifungal and antimicrobial) for dentistry.
 It’s also been found to be a powerful antioxidant.

 Once again, essential oils are not drugs and do not replace the role played by pharmaceutical pain relievers.
 But used appropriately, quality essential oils may help to support a healthy, functioning, pain-free body.

-The essential oils available from Organixx are among the highest quality essential oils available to consumers.
+Essential oils available from Organixx are among the highest quality essential oils available to consumers.
 They are made with indigenously sourced plants retrieved from the world’s best sources.

-- Americans Consume Vast Majority of the World’S Opioids
+- Americans Consume Vast Majority of the World’s Opioids

 - Pain Management